 The Bible does not specifically mention "youth ministry" as it is understood in modern times.
-However, the Bible does contain many passages that address the importance of teaching and guiding young people in their faith.
+However, the Bible does contain many passages that address the importance of teaching and guiding young people in their faith, such as sunday school lessons.
 For example, in Proverbs 22:6, it says: "Train up a child in the way he should go: and when he is old, he will not depart from it."
-This passage emphasizes the importance of teaching young people about God and His ways from a young age, so that they can continue to follow Him as they grow older.
+This passage emphasizes the importance of teaching young people about God and His ways from a young age, including through sunday school lessons, so that they can continue to follow Him as they grow older.

 What the Scripture say about youth ministry?

 Answer: The Bible doesn't mention youth ministry specifically, but there are a few things that Scripture says about ministering to young people.

 First and foremost, ministers should always be careful to protect the innocence of young people.
 They should also be careful not to give them a false sense of security or to glorify worldly things above God.

 Ministers should also focus on teaching young people biblical principles and how to apply them in their lives.
 And finally, ministers should pray for the young people they minister to, that they would come to know Jesus Christ as their personal savior.

 The Bible contains many passages that address the importance of teaching and guiding young people in their faith.
 For example, in Ephesians 6:4, it says: "Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord."
 This passage emphasizes the role of parents in teaching their children about God and His ways, and in disciplining them in a loving and God-honoring way.